-- 52. (1) In advance of opening a third party client asset account, an investment firm shall- - (a) designate in its own financial records each third party client asset account as a 'client asset account' or use some such other abbreviation in the account name that makes it readily identifiable as an account containing client assets, - (b) ensure that the third party will designate in the financial records of the third party, the name of a third party client asset account held with it in a manner which makes it clear that the client assets are not assets of the investment firm.
+53. (1) In advance of opening a third party client asset account, an investment firm shall-

+- (a) designate in its own financial records each third party client asset account as a 'client asset account' or use some such other abbreviation in the account name that makes it readily identifiable as an account containing client assets, - (b) ensure that the third party will designate in the financial records of the third party, the name of a third party client asset account held with it in a manner which makes it clear that the client assets are not assets of the investment firm.

-Funds facilities agreement and financial instruments facilities agreement
+Funds facilities agreement

-- 53. (1) In advance of opening a third party client asset account, an investment firm shall enter into an agreement with the third party (in this Part to be known as a "Funds Facilities Agreement") and the terms of such Funds Facilities Agreement shall be that- - (a) the investment firm and the third party acknowledge that the client funds in the third party client asset account are held by the investment firm in trust for the relevant clients, - (b) the third party shall maintain a record of the client funds in the third party client asset account separate from the investment firm's own funds and the funds of the third party, - (c) the third party will designate the name of the third party client asset account in its records in such a way as to make it clear that the client funds do not belong to the investment firm, - (d) the third party is not entitled to combine the third party client asset account with any other account and the third party is not entitled to exercise any right of set-off or counterclaim against client funds in that third party client asset account in respect of any sum owed to it by any person, including any other account of the investment firm, - (e) the third party will provide the investment firm with a statement or other form of confirmation as often as is required to enable the investment firm comply with Regulations 57(1) to 57(2) and such statement shall specify all client funds deposited with the third party for the investment firm, and
+54. (1) In advance of opening a third party client asset account, an investment firm shall enter into an agreement with the third party (in this Part to be known as a "Funds Facilities Agreement") and the terms of such Funds Facilities Agreement shall be that-

+- (a) the investment firm and the third party acknowledge that the client funds in the third party client asset account are held by the investment firm in trust for the relevant clients, - (b) the third party shall maintain a record of the client funds in the third party client asset account separate from the investment firm's own funds and the funds of the third party, - (c) the third party will designate the name of the third party client asset account in its records in such a way as to make it clear that the client funds do not belong to the investment firm, - (d) the third party is not entitled to combine the third party client asset account with any other account and the third party is not entitled to exercise any right of set-off or counterclaim against client funds in that third party client asset account in respect of any sum owed to it by any person, including any other account of the investment firm, - (e) the third party will provide the investment firm with a statement or other form of confirmation as often as is required to enable the investment firm comply with Regulations 57(1) to 57(2) and such statement shall specify all client funds deposited in the third party client asset accounts, and - (f) the third party will not make withdrawals from the third party client asset account other than by instruction received from an authorised person of the investment firm.